 Akshara is the local impact initiative of UWC Mahindra College.
 Since 2005, Akshara has provided youth in the communities around the College with educational support and access to opportunity to help them achieve independence and find employment in vocational and professional fields.
 Today, Akshara serves more than 500 people in seven villages in a range of age groups.

-The UWC Project based diploma allows students to create their own unique project driven by the student’s personal interests and skills.
+The UWC Project Based Certificate allows students to create their own unique project driven by the student’s personal interests and skills.
 This option is meant only for the strongest students who wish to focus on a particular subject and develop research and hands-on skills required for the completion of the project within two years.
+The regular course of IB Diploma studies continues at the core of the student's academic programme.

 You will explore issues of individual and cultural differences of pluralism, relativism and universal truth.
 It will ask questions about the connection of knowledge to various aspects of the real world- eg. Identity, difference, power, conflict and change.
 This is a mandatory course for everyone to graduate and replaces the IB’s Theory of Knowledge (TOK) course.